TheNathannator/PlasticBand/Docs/Controller Communication Basics/PS3.md

 Unfortunately, if these devices are anything like a regular PS3 gamepad, the HID descriptor is not formed correctly.
 Manual parsing of the input report or use of a fixed descriptor is needed.

-Vendor ID is typically `0x12BA` but may vary, and product ID is never the same between devices.
+Vendor ID is typically `0x12BA` but may vary.
 The IDs for a device are noted in the docs for the device.

 ## Report Format